tunglamvghy/AsusS530UN-hackintosh/README.md

 ## [Donate me](https://paypal.me/vtlam98)
-I'll try to keep this repo up-to-date BUT
-As a student, I need to pay a lot of fees: tuition fees, exam fees, house rent, food, etc.
+I'll try to keep this repo up-to-date BUT as a student, I need to pay a lot of fees: tuition fees, exam fees, house rent, food, etc.
 Any donation would help me a lot!

 # Asus Vivobook S530UN